+, 2009

+Docket No

 THE PUBLIC UTILITY COMMISSION OF TEXAS

 SUBJECT: ISSUANCE ADVICE LETTER FOR SYSTEM RESTORATION BONDS

-Pursuant to the Financing Order adopted in Application of CenterPoint Energy Houston Electric, LLC for a Financing Order, Docket No. \\\\\ (the "Financing Order"), CENTERPOINT ENERGY HOUSTON ELECTRIC, LLC, ("Applicant") hereby submits, no later than twenty-four hours after the pricing date of the System Restoration Bonds (as defined below), the information referenced below.
-This Issuance Advice Letter is for the [2009] System Restoration Bonds, tranches A-I thru A-\\\\\ (the "System Restoration Bonds").
-Any capitalized terms not defined in this letter shall have the meanings ascribed to them in the Financing Order.
+Pursuant to the Financing Order adopted in Application of CenterPoint Energy Houston Electric, LLC for a Financing Order , Docket No. - "Financing Order"), CENTERPOINT ENERGY HOUSTON ELECTRIC, LLC, ("Applicant") hereby submits, no later than twenty-four hours afte date of the System Restoration Bonds (as defined below), the information referenced below.
+This Issuance Advice Letter is for the [2009] System r the pricing

+(the "System Restoration Bonds").
+Any capitalized terms not defined in this letter shall have the meanings ascribed to